jrg94/CSE6431/assignment01/README.md

 > write a solution to the producer-consumer problem with a buffer of length N.
 > Submit your solution on paper (i.e. do not worry about exact syntax or debugging).

+The following solution demonstrates just the shared memory portion of the producers/consumers problem.
+In addition to this class, you'd need to create producer and consumer classes which call the produce and consume methods in some way.

 ```java
 /**
  * A shared memory space class with functions for consumption and production.